bonnie/my_heavens/README.md

 ## Overview

-My Heavens is a web app authored by [Bonnie Schulkin](#about-the-author), inspired by Zoe Gotch-Strain's stellar (sorry, couln't resist) [Hackbright Student Project](https://github.com/ZoeShirah/Hackbright_Star_Project).
+My Heavens is a web app authored by [Bonnie Schulkin](#about-the-author), inspired by Zoe Gotch-Strain's stellar (sorry, couldn't resist) [Hackbright Student Project](https://github.com/ZoeShirah/Hackbright_Star_Project).
 The site allows the user to enter a time and location, and it will show the configuration of stars and planets (and sun and moon) as viewed from that time and place.